matter-labs/zksync-web-era-docs/docs/dev/how-to/estimate-gas.md

 ## L2 to L2

-Gas estimation for L2 to L2 transactions on zkSyncEra works in the same way as it does in Ethereum.
+Gas estimation for L2 to L2 transactions on zkSync Era works in the same way as it does in Ethereum.

 Supply the same call data as an L1 to L2 transaction, use the Ethereum `eth_estimateGas` method, and send the transaction to an L2 node.